Ballinkillin: Points of interest

-Churches and religious sites

 The church in Ballinkillin is dedicated to St. Lazerian and there is a stained glass window by Wilson of Youghal to his honour in the church.
 There are four other examples of stained glass windows -in honour of St. Joseph, St. Patrick, Our Lady and Christ - all donated to the church.
 Little is known of its history but it was built about 1793 by Fr.
 Michael Brophy and is one of the oldest churches in the diocese.
 It is likely it was a "barn church".
 The church at Lorum was more than likely the place of worship before this time and tradition says that there was a "mass" house near Ballinkillin Cross.

 In 1798 the church escaped plunder by the Crown forces as it was then thatched and looked like a farm building and they passed it by.
 The chapel yard started as a burial ground about 1817 and was consecrated by Bishop Doyle on Thursday, 26 September 1821.
 The long aisle was added to the church at this time, making it cross shaped.
 The Calvary was erected in 1935, the statue to Our Lady in 1955 and the cement paths around the church were completed in 1989 by voluntary labour, the materials were donated.